ni/nimi-python/generated/nidigital/README.rst

 About
 =====

-This package, which is maintained in the `**nimi-python** repository <https://github.com/ni/nimi-python>`_, provides a Python API for the associated driver.
+The **nidigital** package provides a Python API for NI-Digital Pattern Driver.
+The code is maintained in the Open Source repository for `nimi-python <https://github.com/ni/nimi-python>`_.

 Support Policy
 --------------
-This package supports all the Operating Systems supported by the underlying driver.
+nidigital supports all the Operating Systems supported by NI-Digital Pattern Driver.

 It follows `Python Software Foundation <https://devguide.python.org/#status-of-python-branches>`_ support policy for different versions.